Emerald Buddha: Sinhalese origin according to the Jinakalamali

-The legend of the Emerald Buddha is related in number of sources such as Jinakalamali, Amarakatabuddharupanidana, and in particular Ratanabimbavamsa or The Chronicle of the Emerald Buddha written in Pali by Brahmarājaprajña in the 15th century (but the oldest extant manuscript dates only to 1788).
+The legend of the Emerald Buddha is related in number of sources such as Jinakalamali, Amarakatabuddharupanidana, and in particular Ratanabimbavamsa or The Chronicle of the Emerald Buddha written in Pali by Brahmarājaprajña in the 15th century (the oldest extant manuscript dates only to 1788).
 The story is a mix of fact and fables with some variations to the story.
 According to the legend, the Emerald Buddha was created in 43 BCE by a sage named Nagasena in the city of Pataliputra (today's Patna), India.
 Nagasena allegedly had the help of the deities, Vishnu and Indra, 500 years after Buddha attained Nibbana.
 He was said to have predicted:

 This figure of the Buddha is assuredly going to give to religion the most brilliant importance in five lands, that is in Lankadvipa (Sri Lanka), Ramalakka, Dvaravati, Chieng Mai and Lan Chang (Laos).

 Arrival in Cambodia according to Cambodian Royal Chronicles

-According to Cambodian Royal Chronicles as compiled by Ros Chantrabot, the legends state that after remaining in Pataliputra for three hundred years, The Emerald Buddha was taken to Sri Lanka to save it from a civil war.
-The emerald Buddha then somehow arrived in Cambodia, giving its name place known as Russey Keo.
-When the Thais attacked Angkor Wat in 1432 (following the ravage of the bubonic plague), the Emerald Buddha was taken to Ayutthaya, Kamphaeng Phet, Laos and finally Chiang Rai, where the ruler of the city hid it until it was found in 1434.
+According to Cambodian Royal Chronicles as compiled by Ros Chantrabot, the legends state that after remaining in Pataliputra for three hundred years, The Emerald Buddha was taken to what is now Sri Lanka to save it from a civil war.
+The Emerald Buddha then arrived in Cambodia, giving its name to the place as Russey Keo.
+When the Thais attacked Angkor Wat in 1432 following the ravages of bubonic plague, the Emerald Buddha was taken to Ayutthaya, Kamphaeng Phet, Laos and finally Chiang Rai, where the ruler of the city hid it until it was rediscovered in 1434.

 Burmese Chronicles

-A version of the legend stated that in 457, King Anuruth of Burma sent a mission to Ceylon to ask for Buddhist scriptures and the Emerald Buddha, in order to support Buddhism in his country.
+A version of the legend states that in 457, King Anawrahta of Burma sent a mission to Ceylon to ask for Buddhist scriptures and the Emerald Buddha, to help spread Buddhism in his realm.
 These requests were granted, but the ship lost its way in a storm during the return voyage and somehow landed in Cambodia.